Regular Giving

 What We Need to Raise

+This is an ambitious target, but necessary to deliver on our plans for growth.
 Can you help us reach that figure?

 Download Annual Report

-Overview of the Scheme
+Overview of the Process

-How Members Support the church
+How Givers Support the church

-At the year end they receive a certificate from the Church so the sum given can be offset against tax.
+At year end they receive a certificate from the Church so the sum given can be offset against tax.

-Would you consider joining?
+Would you join us?

-Can you count you in?
-By way of example, a donation of €25 per week will help us to bridge our income gap and improve our outreach to the community and make repairs to our building.
+Every donation is helpful.
+For example, a donation of €80 per month will mean we can improve our outreach to the community and make repairs to our building.

-- Set up a Bank Transfer
+Set up a Bank Transfer

 Other Ways to Give